-CUAA PA program is committed to equal education access for individuals with disabilities.
-It will provide reasonable accommodations to those who qualify for them in accordance with its obligations under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Amendment Act of 2010.
+The CUAA PA Program is dedicated to providing equal educational access to individuals with disabilities.
+We offer reasonable accommodations in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Amendments Act of 2010.

 CUAA PA program will not assume that a student has a disability.
-Instead, students must self-identify to CUAA's Academic Resource Center (ARC) and engage in the accommodation process.
-The student will provide documentation of their disability from a licensed professional to the ARC.
-The ARC staff will determine that the diagnosed condition meets the legal definition of a disability covered under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Amendment Act of 2010.
-ARC staff will develop an individualized accommodation plan that will not fundamentally alter the academic or professional standards of the CUAA PA program.
+Instead, students must self-identify to CUAA's Academic Resource Center (ARC) to request accommodations.

+The ARC requires documentation from a licensed professional to verify the disability.
+The ARC staff will review this documentation to ensure it meets the legal definition of a disability under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Amendments Act of 2010.
+Based on this review, an individualized accommodation plan will be developed.
+This plan will not fundamentally alter the academic or technical standards of the PA program, as each student must be able to meet these standards regardless of disability status.